pramode/Python-and-LaTeX-Book/src/chap2.rst

 ============================

 The Python programming language was created by a Dutch Computer Scientist called *Guido von Rossum*.
-Unlike languages like C/C++/Java, Python is extremely friendly to beginners - famous Universities like MIT (Massachusettes Institute of Technology) use it to teach introductory programming courses.
-It is also a modern, powerful general purpose programming language used by companies and research instituitions all over the world to solve complex computing problems.
+Unlike languages like C/C++/Java, Python is extremely friendly to beginners - famous Universities like MIT (Massachusetts Institute of Technology) use it to teach introductory programming courses.
+It is also a modern, powerful general purpose programming language used by companies and research institutions all over the world to solve complex computing problems.

 First steps - use Python as a calculator!
 -----------------------------------------